Seq # 185190040

 Caterpillar

-Yellowish green with light brown head capsule, the dark green intestinal tract is clearly visible; a row of four dark brown spots on the prethoracic plate, the two inner ones larger than the two outer ones (in contrast with the caterpillar of Phyllonorycter coryli which does not have such spots).
+Yellowish green with a light brown head capsule, the dark green intestinal tract is clearly visible; a row of four dark brown spots on the prothoracic plate, the two inner ones larger than the two outer ones (in contrast with the caterpillar of Phyllonorycter coryli which does not have such spots).

 No pictures yet!